cismael/myRDV/README.md

 2- use nodejs prompt and go to the folder of the project (myRDV)
  - install angular cli (https://cli.angular.io/)
  - create the front-end app (ng new front-end)
-3- execute "ng ser --o" to verify if everything is ok 4- ...
+3- execute "ng serve --o" to verify if everything is ok 4- ...

 ### For the back-end